hmisonne/ReactNative_GroceryApp/README.md

 ## Screens

-This application has 4 main screens that users can navigate to from the Main Screen:
+This application has 4 main screens that users can navigate to from the Home Screen:

 ### Shopping List